angelozerr/tern.java/README.md

  * an other idea is to use [javv8](https://code.google.com/p/jav8/) but it seems the project is dead and [I need win32 implementation](https://code.google.com/p/jav8/issues/detail?id=26).
  * one more idea is to explorer [Java 8 Nashorn JavaScript engine](https://blogs.oracle.com/nashorn/), possibly with [avatar.js](https://avatar-js.java.net/), see [#33](https://github.com/angelozerr/tern.java/issues/33)

-As  Tern is *very* CPU and memory intensive, the implementation with Rhino is very slow when javascript document is big.
+As  Tern is *very* CPU and memory intensive, the implementation with Rhino is very slow when JavaScript document is big.
 So it's better to use node.js or javv8.

 ## Features